Industry 4.0 means that manufacturers around the world are thinking about digital transformation.

 So while you might be excited to implement new tech into your factories, you need to understand your business strategy first.

-In the world of SAP, the need for SAP customers to migrate to S/4HANA in time for the 2025 ECC support deadline has created a skills shortage - there simply aren’t enough experienced S/4HANA consultants to go around.
+In the world of ERP and SAP specifically, the need for SAP customers to migrate to S/4HANA in time for the 2025 ECC support deadline has created a skills shortage - there simply aren’t enough experienced S/4HANA consultants to go around.

 Similarly, it seems that the shift towards Smart Factories and Industry 4.0 has created a similar skills shortage in the manufacturing sector as a whole.